emilyfuhrman/map-club/README.md

 # Map Club

 Map Club is a series of fast-paced hack sessions focused on **play, exploration, and the rapid acquisition of skills**.
 Each meeting provides an informal and fun opportunity for the exploration of a web-based library or framework.
 Sessions are loosely divided into three phases: background and setup, self-paced making, and sharing.
+For information and examples of work from previous sessions, see the ["map club" tag](https://blogs.cul.columbia.edu/dssc/tag/map-club/) on the [Columbia University Digital Social Science Center Blog](https://blogs.cul.columbia.edu/dssc/).

 ## Preparation